AlexanderRajan/RajanBlog/_posts/2020-08-31-Motor-chapter.md

    These are the muscles embedded within organs like your stomach and intestines, blood vessels, and baldder.
    They are also known as "involuntary" muscles because they are not under direct conscious control.

-### Motor units & motor pools
-Groups of organized muscles
-Motor neuron and the muscle fibers it innervates Groups of motor unites work together to coordinate contractions within a single muscle A motor pool is all of the individual neurons that innervate a single muscle

 ### Muscle functions
 Muscles contract
     Leads to changes in shape - usually shortening, but sometimes not!